This article is one of many informative articles in Joe Carter’s “9 Things You Should Know” series.

-Do you know how many prayer are mentioned in the Bible (and how many were answered)?
-Here's the answer to that question and other things you should know about the prayer in the Bible.
+Do you know how many prayers are mentioned in the Bible (and how many were answered)?
+Here’s the answer to that question and other things you should know about the prayer in the Bible.

 1. There are 650 prayers listed in the Bible.
 (Here is the entire list and where they can be found.)